llsoftsec/llsoftsecbook/contributing.md

 The license used for this project is https://creativecommons.org/licenses/by/4.0/.

+The lua scripts in this repository are licensed under the MIT license.

 ### Planning changes

 If you're planning to fix a non-trivial reported issue or to add new content,